 Should I consider franchising?

-Franchising can be an excellent option if you are able to pursue it.
+Franchising can be an excellent option if you can pursue it.
 Typically, you must pay a franchise fee and a percentage of profits back to the franchising company.
 However, in exchange, you get to utilize a trusted brand name and have resources to help you manage the business effectively.

 While restaurants and related shops have typically high fail rates, franchises tend to perform better in the long run.
 The trade-off is potentially higher fees upfront, giving some of your hard-earned money back to the franchiser, and the inability to create something independent for yourself.